bionitio-team/bionitio/readme_template/README.md

 ```
 ${bs}/githelper/bionitio-git.sh -c pull
 ```
 2. Make your changes to the template `TEMPLATE.md`, or to the implementation-specific files in the `readme_includes` directory in each implementation of bionitio.
+Remember to git commit and push your changes if you update the template or other files: you need to do this manually.
 3. Make sure you are in the $SCRATCH_DIR for the remaining commands:
 ```
 cd $SCRATCH_DIR